simidubey29/resume-screening-ai/README.md

 hired

 Categorical features are converted into numerical representations using LabelEncoder before training.
-The dataset is divided into training and testing portions using an 80/20 split. {"fallbackMarkdown":"(GitHub
+The dataset is divided into training and testing portions using an 80/20 split.
-)","reference":{"matched_text":"","prefix":null,"start_idx":6256,"end_idx":6273,"safe_urls":["https://github.com/simidubey29/resume-screening-ai/blob/main/model.py"],"refs":[],"alt":"(GitHub
-)","prompt_text":null,"type":"grouped_webpages","status":"done","items":[{"title":"resume-screening-ai/model.py at main · simidubey29/resume-screening-ai · GitHub","url":"https://github.com/simidubey29/resume-screening-ai/blob/main/model.py","attribution":"GitHub","pub_date":null,"snippet":null,"thumbnail_url":"https://images.openai.com/static-rsc-1/P_qUG3cUDcbx40ezNMNCMvlsTzRn90ik7V0sbdgV7l0VyiV6TW0U55pGtnF10DRAGsOHgevtFeQhtKm89PAdEViJ9i4de6DN2W91fm3WYslu5BmePQSX4MlCMw-ewHdqKIC1txGPA61yAUgqej28Sojp71-M9MBzTQaQ52SkahP1rN15EJ4KtodkxrggErdid6x_n5Pxil-mKnJ_koHinw","attribution_segments":null,"supporting_websites":[],"refs":[{"turn_index":1,"ref_type":"view","ref_index":1}],"hue":null,"attributions":null}],"error":null,"fallback_items":null,"style":null},"showLoginRequiredCard":false}

 🔮 Future Improvements

 Some possible improvements for future versions include: